 Need a comprehensive list for how to decrease tantrums at the dinner table?
 The Mayo Clinic, opens a new window has 10 ways to make sure your child gets a nutritious diet AND prevent food battles.

-The American Heart Association, opens a new window offers 10 tips to handle your picky eater.
-My favorite is playing the "eat their colors" game, ensuring they eat a variety of different fruits and veggies every day.
+The American Heart Association, opens a new window offers 8 tips to handle your picky eater.
+My favorite is pairing new foods with their favorites to allow their palates to adjust.

 Saying healthy eating is all well and good, but if you're struggling to make ends meet, it can seem daunting.
 Reach out to Arapahoe County Health Department, opens a new window and sign up for the Women, Infants and Children (WIC), opens a new window program.
 You'll receive healthy food, nutrition education and so much more.
 There are even resources for pregnant or breastfeeding mothers.